SEO: What, Why, How

 SEO classroom training in many ways helps students understand SEO better than an online format can.
 That’s because in-person training is highly interactive, and students can ask questions related to their own businesses and websites, and receive personalized answers from SEO experts.

 So what about online training?
 We took our classroom training, brought it online, and significantly enhanced it at SEOtraining.com, a full SEO training environment available as a membership site.
-Really, up to date training – and much more – check it out!
+Really, up-to-date training – and much more – check it out!
 Or try our Bruce Clay Inc. SEO guide.

 Depending on the venue, in-person training is often limited to a number of students for a richer experience.
 Students can interact and network with one another on their journey to learning SEO.